-- Advantages of using UCCs for serving a certain area (package delivery, general UFT).
-Different locations for centres (along TEN-T corridor, suburbs, city centre),
+- Advantages of using UCCs and minihub or serving a certain area (package delivery, general UFT).

 - Use of Digital Twin with existing macroscopic transport model (model development, data collection, matrix development) for the improved assessment of UFT (freight transport, package delivery, consolidation centres),